nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 # Interpretability of the Image Quality Metrics (IQMs) of MRIQC

 [MRIQC](https://mriqc.readthedocs.io/en/latest/) is a powerful tool to assess the quality of MR images in a research study.
-In addition to a visual report, a number of image quality metrics (IQMs) is generated.
+In addition to a visual report, a number of image quality metrics (IQMs) are generated.
 However, there is a large number of these metrics and it is not immediately obvious which IQM a researcher should pay most attention to when deciding over the quality of a given image.

 In this notebook, we will explore these issues in the MR-ART dataset, to provide researchers guidance in interpreting and selecting the most important IQMs from MRIQC.
 If you want to follow along and run the notebook yourself, please download the runnable notebook at [https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb](https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb).

 ```{code-cell} python